AssignmentAccount/Penguins/README.md

 # Penguins Assignment

-This repository contains all the contents of the work done for the penguins assignment by student 1349247.
+This repository contains all the contents of the work done for the penguins assignment by candidate 1054581.

 The organisation of the data is as follows: